-In Nusa Penida there are many hotels that offer accommodation.
-Many hotels are located in the north side of the island.
-For these three days I would recommend you to stay at some place close to the main road.
-Like the crazy cool hotel we stayed in!
+In Nusa Penida, there are many hotels that offer accommodation.
+Many hotels are located on the north side of the island.
+For these three days, I would recommend you to stay someplace close to the main road.
+Like the crazy cool hotel, we stayed in!
 Fortunately, almost any place works well because the island is very small.
 Check out Booking.com for the best deals!

 3-Day Nusa Penida Itinerary